serrif/website/main/docs/introduction.md

   - text: "₍₃₎ Applications"
     href: '#applications'
 ---

+# Introduction
+Learn about how to get around the server, and make use of the latest plugin features.
+{: .usa-font-lead }

 ## In-game server
 Our <a class="usa-external_link" href="https://minecraft.net">Minecraft</a> server is the keystone to our community.
 Everyone gets operator-style permissions without hassle, with an array of plugins, and powerful tools for building and management.